Domestic reverse charge VAT for construction: what UK tradespeople need to know

 The domestic reverse charge: a quick explanation

-Since March 2021, the domestic reverse charge for building and construction services has changed how VAT works between VAT-registered businesses in the construction sector.
-Instead of the supplier charging VAT and paying it to HMRC, the customer accounts for the VAT on their own return.
-The money never changes hands.
+Since March 2021, the domestic reverse charge for building and construction services has shifted the way VAT is handled between VAT-registered businesses in the construction sector.
+Instead of the supplier charging VAT and passing it to HMRC, the responsibility now falls on the customer to account for the VAT on their own return.
+Essentially, the VAT amount never actually changes hands.

-If you are a VAT-registered tradesperson working for other VAT-registered construction businesses, this affects you directly.
-If you only work for homeowners and non-VAT-registered customers, it does not apply to your work.
+If you’re a VAT-registered tradesperson working for other VAT-registered construction businesses, this directly impacts how you handle your invoices and VAT returns.
+However, if your work is exclusively with homeowners or non-VAT-registered customers, this change does not apply to you, and you continue to charge VAT as usual.

 When the reverse charge applies

-The reverse charge applies when all of these conditions are met:
+The reverse charge mechanism comes into play when all of the following conditions are met:

-- The supply is of construction services listed in the CIS (Construction Industry Scheme)
+- The supply involves construction services that are listed within the CIS (Construction Industry Scheme).

-- Both the supplier and customer are VAT registered
+- Both the supplier and the customer are VAT registered.

-- The supplier is not an end user or intermediary supplier
+- The supplier is not considered an end user or intermediary supplier.

-In plain language: if you are a VAT-registered subcontractor doing construction work for a VAT-registered contractor, you do not charge them VAT.
-They account for it on their own VAT return instead.
+In simpler terms, if you are a VAT-registered subcontractor performing construction work for a VAT-registered contractor, you should not include VAT on your invoice.
+Instead, the contractor is responsible for accounting for it on their VAT return.

 What counts as construction services?